prometheus/prometheus/docs/querying/api.md

 The keys `"histogram"` and `"histograms"` only show up if the experimental native histograms are present in the response.
 Their placeholder `<histogram>` is explained in detail in its own section below.
-Any one object will only have the `"value"`/`"values"` key or the `"histogram"`/`"histograms"` key, but not both.
+Any one object could have the `"value"`/`"values"` key, the `"histogram"`/`"histograms"` key, or both.

 ### Range vectors